kpardew/workout-tracker/README.md

 5) The app can be viewed at ```http://your-site.com:specified-port```.

 ### Handlebars
 This project uses [handlebars](https://handlebarsjs.com/) as a templating engine.
-There are countless other options, such as [ejs](http://ejs.co/), but handlebars uses standard HTML syntax, so there is not much of a learning curve to get up to speed with it.
+There are several other options, such as [ejs](http://ejs.co/), but handlebars uses standard HTML syntax, so there is not much of a learning curve to get up to speed with it.

 ## Potential Extensions